-Have you started spring cleaning?
+Have you started seasonal cleaning?
 While many use this refreshing time to clean out their pantries, freezer, and refrigerators, the spice rack always seems to go untouched.
 Contrary to popular belief and practice, spices do indeed expire.
 There are ways to tell specifically when your spices expire, but recently, McCormick Spices in Maryland posted a message to consumers regarding expiration dates.

 The brand states that if you see Baltimore, MD on your McCormick spice label, that spice is at least 25 years old.
 Current McCormick spices will read Hunt Valley, MD because that’s where they are currently manufactured.
 Additionally, McCormick hasn’t used rectangular tins for herbs and spices in 25 years, so if you have any of those lying around, go ahead and toss ’em.